search-rug/search-rug.github.io/_sprojects/storm-3.md

 - Javascript
 - Rascal
 posted: 2023-02-10
-short: The goal of this project is to investigate how to embed Web-based diagram editor frameworks into the Salix model for defining UIs.
+description: The goal of this project is to investigate how to embed Web-based diagram editor frameworks into the Salix model for defining UIs.
 contact:
   header: Supervisor(s)